freedomfury/documents/projects/solutions/lxd-ci-playbook.md

 # LXD cloud-init Ansible playbook
 The playbook example bootstraps and initial Nginx web server for demonstration purposes.
-The example is purposely kept minimal so it can be used as a starting base.
+The example is purposely kept minimal to be used as a starting base for a more complicated setup.

 > Full source code can be found [here](lxd-ci-playbook.yml).